 6. Open a Bank Account

-Post applying for the desired business licence to the DED or the respective free zone authority, you need to open a bank account for your business company.
+Post applying for the desired business license to the DED or the respective free zone authority, you need to open a bank account for your business company.
 Whether it’s a local or international bank, choose a respected bank depending on your demands.
 Additionally, ensure that the bank you select has outstanding financial services and facilities.

 What Are Some Other Requirements for a Small Business in Dubai?